 - Law Types: Select the jurisdiction(s) for which regulations you want to audit for, like state regulations, local regulations, both state and local, or Federal.
 This field is only present on audits using Simplifya content.

-- License(s) to be audited: This drop-down is a list of the license types held at the location you selected.
+- License(s) to be audited: This dropdown is a list of the license types held at the location you selected.
 Select the license type(s) you want to audit.
 This field is only present on audits using Simplifya content.

-- Assign to: This drop-down is a list of the staff at the location you selected.
-Select the person you'd like to conduct the audit.
+- Assign to: This dropdown is a list of the users at the location you selected.
+Select the users you'd like to conduct the audit.

 - Comments: Enter any notes or messages you'd like the auditor to see prior to conducting the audit.
 This is optional.